pandas-dev/pandas-governance/governance.md

 _pandas_ is a community-owned and community-run project.
 Major technical changes to the project are managed by the PDEP (pandas enhancement proposal) process, described in PDEP-1 at https://pandas.pydata.org/pdeps/0001-purpose-and-guidelines.html .
-Because of the large scope of the project, the project is managed by a number of different teams, who each have responsibilities for different aspects of the project.
-A Steering Committee, elected on an annual basis, coordinates the activities of the different teams.
+Because of the large scope of the project, the project is managed by a number of different Teams, who each have responsibilities for different aspects of the project.
+A Steering Committee, elected on an annual basis, coordinates the activities of the different Teams.

 ## The Project